16-week competition that starts on 2/3 April. 8 team divisions (where possible)

-Order of play must be in accordance with the up to date NZ National Grading List.
-Members in the same grade may determine their order but must not play below a lower graded player (e.g. a D2 cannot play above a D1).
+Order of play must be in accordance with the up to date NZ National Grading List on the date of play.

 Please consider your draw carefully.
 If you have long travel distances, please plan ahead.
 You can make arrangements with the other club to meet halfway if you prefer.
 Or perhaps play during a weekend.

 If Squash Waikato notes that specific teams are defaulting to teams because of travel distances, they will be warned of the rules of fair and equal play.
-If they default again for the same reason, they will be fined $100.00.
-Each additional default will increase by $100.00
+If defaults continue Squash Waikato will contact the club concerned and request it be dealt with by the club committee.

 When a tie has been defaulted a result MUST be recorded so that the points table is updated

 Make sure at least one team member is available to open up the host squash club and have meet all requirements for play to commence at 7pm